-For some folks, the big monster under the bed is heights.
 Acrophobia is the official term for fear of heights.
-For aerial lift operators, learning how to get over your fear of heights can be a major hurdle to performing your job correctly.
+For aerial lift operators, learning the best way to get over fear of heights can be a major hurdle to performing your job correctly.

 Some aerial lifts can soar into the sky for hundreds of feet!
 Yikes!